-When This clause applies when a Generator or AEMO believes that an historical generation profile will not reflect a future generation profile,.
+This clause applies when a Generator or AEMO believes that an historical generation profile will not reflect a future generation profile.

-itheA Generator may, on its own initiative or at AEMO's request, provide an adjusted generation profile to AEMO by 15 November.
+A Generator may, on its own initiative or at AEMO's request, provide an adjusted generation profile to AEMO by 15 November.
 AEMO then reviews the adjusted generation profile, and considers whether to use the adjusted generation profile in lieu of the historical generation profile.
-This is subject to AEMO may only decide to accept an adjusted generation profile if it is satisfied that:
+AEMO may only decide to accept an adjusted generation profile if it is satisfied that:

-- The Generator requesting the generation profile revision. - Historical The historical generation profiles must is clearly be-unrepresentative of the expected generation profile for the following year. - The revised adjusted generation profiles are is independently verifiable and are based on physical circumstances only, such as: - Drought conditions. - Low storage levels or rainfall variability for hydroelectric generating units. - Major plant failures resulting in forced outages of greater than four weeks. - Failure in the supply chain impacting on fuel availability. - Revised The adjusted generation profiles are is not market-related or and does not arise as a result of the financial positions of the Generators. - Adjusted The adjusted generation profiles are is not claimed to be confidential, as AEMO will publish them it along with its reasoning for using an adjusted generation profile as part of the report accompanying the publication of the MLFs.
+- The historical generation profile is clearly unrepresentative of the expected generation profile for the following year. - The adjusted generation profile is independently verifiable and based on physical circumstances only, such as: - Drought conditions. - Low storage levels or rainfall variability for hydroelectric generating units. - Major plant failures resulting in forced outages of greater than four weeks. - Failure in the supply chain impacting on fuel availability. - The adjusted generation profile is not market-related and does not arise as a result of the financial position of the Generator. - The adjusted generation profile is not claimed to be confidential, as AEMO will publish it along with its reasoning for using an adjusted generation profile as part of the report accompanying the publication of the MLFs.